 In 2011, the most common ancestry groups were:

 - English: 29.2%

 - German: 2.9%

 While searching for criminals in 1797, Lt.
-John Shortland – a European explorer – stumbled upon Newcastle.
-His discovery of this land led to minors being sent to the area for its abundance of coal.
+John Shortland – a European explorer and Naval officer – stumbled upon the site of Newcastle.
+His discovery of this land led to miners being sent to the area for its abundance of coal.
 He came back to his original town with the news, which sparked the quest to extract coal from this abundant location.
 The work of digging for coal created an unpleasant environment – with only criminals being sent to work there as punishment for their crimes.
 Since dangerous convicts were sent to work at these mines, Newcastle earned the description of “hellhole” by the common people.

 This city has also seen its share of war efforts, as it played many important roles during World War II.
 It served as an industrial center and was once attacked by a Japanese submarine in 1942.
 Fortunately, no one was killed or injured during that incident.